cindyuni/cindyuni/README.md

 ### 📄 More about me :

-- 🌱 I’m currently learning **Building website by myself with Django and React**
+- 🌱 I’m currently working on **data visualization projects and strengthening my SQL skills**

 - 💬 Ask me about **everything!I'm always eager to exchange experiences with others.**